How to write a professional back-end developer resume?

 Resume Analytics

-GitHub is very similar to LinkedIn for technical roles — meaning most of the hiring managers will either look it up or ask for it anyway.
+What we mean is that most of the hiring managers will either look your GitHub up or ask for it anyway.
+Just like they look at LinkedIn profiles.

 Apart from getting noticed and showing off your programming skills, a GitHub profile is a great way to show off attributes that simply cannot be conveyed through your resume.
-For instance, it shows you know how to write a clean code, that you can read code, or that you have great collaboration skills.

 And how to include GitHub on your resume?
 Simply put a link to your best GitHub project at the very top of your resume, right next to your contact details.

-However, only put GitHub on your resume if you deem it as your advantage.
+Lastly, only put GitHub on your resume if you deem it as your advantage.

-All back-end developer resume examples
+All back-end developer / engineer resume examples

 Air France Full-stack Developer Resume Template